corda/corda/docs/source/azure-vm.rst

 Deploying the Corda Network
 ---------------------------

-Search the Azure Marketplace for Corda and select 'Corda Single Ledger Network'.
+Browse to portal.azure.com, login and search the Azure Marketplace for Corda and select 'Corda Single Ledger Network'.

 Click the 'Create' button.